sagemath/trac_to_gh/Issue 9400.md

 # Issue 9400: modify the NumberField constructor to pass in optional integer B such that all the internal pari routines will replace the discriminant by its gcd with B, making some things massively faster.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9400

 Original creator: was